g-r-a-e-m-e/apple-news-crossword/README.md

-# Apple News+ Crossword Data Collection and Analysis
+# Apple News+ Crossword Daily Crossword Performance Analysis

 Some friends and I are competetive and nerdy, so we care about tracking and improving around our "crossword performance."